Holomorphic representation of quantum computations: Introduction

 Here we show that the important single-mode properties of the stellar hierarchy also hold in the multimode setting: in particular, the unitary operations that leave invariant the spaces $\bm R_n$ of multivariate holomorphic functions of stellar rank $n$ for all $n\in\mathbb N$ are exactly multimode Gaussian unitary operations (Theorem~\ref{th:invar}), and the stellar rank thus induces a multimode non-Gaussian hierarchy.
 We further show that the stellar rank is non-increasing under Gaussian measurements and Gaussian channels (Corollary~\ref{coro:nonincr}), making it a non-Gaussian resource monotone.

-We prove that the multivariate stellar functions of a given rank $n$ carry an operational interpretation similar to the single-mode case: these functions correspond to quantum states that cannot be engineered from the vacuum with less than $n$ applications of an elementary non-Gaussian operation (namely, the creation or annihilation operator), together with Gaussian unitary operations (Lemma~\ref{lem:addition})---a notion which may be thought of as a CV equivalent of the $T$-count in discrete-variable quantum circuits~\cite{amy2013meet,beverland2020lower}.
-This allows us to obtain two standard forms for states of finite stellar rank (Lemmas~\ref{lem:decomp1} and~\ref{lem:decomp2}) and to classify states commonly encountered in the literature in the stellar hierarchy (see Fig.~\ref{fig:hierarchy}).
-This also implies that the stellar rank of direct relevance for experimental non-Gaussian state engineering in the multimode case, since applications of the creation and annihilation operators are commonly used to produce non-Gaussianity in current CV quantum optics experiments, through the physical operations of photon-addition and photon-subtraction, respectively~\cite{lvovsky2020production}.
+We prove that the multivariate stellar functions of a given rank $n$ carry an operational interpretation similar to the single-mode case: these functions correspond to quantum states that cannot be engineered from the vacuum with less than $n$ applications of an elementary non-Gaussian operation (namely, the creation or annihilation operator), together with Gaussian unitary operations (Lemma~\ref{lem:addition}).
+This notion which may be thought of intuitively as a CV equivalent of the $T$-count in DV quantum circuits~\cite{amy2013meet,beverland2020lower}.
+Note however that there are important differences between these notions---unlike $T$ gates, creation and annihilation operators are not unitary---and other relevant infinite-dimensional generalizations of the $T$-count may be defined, depending on the quantum architecture at hand.
+For instance, the number of cubic phase gates provides a direct generalization of the $T$-count through the Gottesman--Kitaev--Preskill encoding~\cite{Gottesman2001}.
+This characterization of the stellar rank allows us to obtain two standard forms for states of finite stellar rank (Lemmas~\ref{lem:decomp1} and~\ref{lem:decomp2}) and to classify states commonly encountered in the literature in the stellar hierarchy (see Fig.~\ref{fig:hierarchy}).
+It also implies that the stellar rank is of direct relevance to experimental non-Gaussian state engineering in the multimode case, since applications of the creation and annihilation operators are commonly used to produce non-Gaussianity in current CV quantum optics experiments, through the physical operations of photon-addition and photon-subtraction, respectively~\cite{lvovsky2020production}.